-Hong Kong's black-clad protesters target Beijing's representative office
+Hong Kong's black-clad protesters deface Beijing's Liaison Office

 They said it was unclear whether the explosives were related to the protest.

-Reporting by Greg Torode, Clare Jim, Marius, Zaharia, Donny Kwok, Felix Tam, Aleksander Solum in HONG KONG; Additional reporting by Michael Martina in Beijing; Writing by Anne Marie Roantree; Editing by Nick Macfie and Dale Hudson
+Reporting by Greg Torode, Clare Jim, Marius, Zaharia, Donny Kwok, Felix Tam, Aleksander Solum in HONG KONG; Additional reporting by Michael Martina in Beijing; Writing by Anne Marie Roantree; Editing by Dale Hudson and Louise Heavens